-Our course will cover:
+Our courses will cover:

-An introduction to Lastmaking tools and their use including the last makers vice.
+- An introduction to Lastmaking tools and their use including the last makers vice.

-Taking measures.
+- Taking measures.
 Drawing the outline of the foot and the detail needed.

-Interpreting the measurements in to a wooden shoe last.
+- Interpreting the measurements in to a wooden shoe last.
 This will include pitch, toe spring, back curve and toe shape.

-At the end of the course each participant will take home a pair of bespoke wooden shoe lasts.
+- At the end of the course each participant will take home a pair of bespoke wooden shoe lasts.

-There will be an opportunity to purchase a set of tools and lastmaking vices.
+- There will be an opportunity to purchase a set of tools and lastmaking vices.